tminhvu/mellow.nvim/README.md

 ## Installation

-Head to the original at [kvrohit/mellow.nvim](https://github.com/kvrohit/mellow.nvim) instead, for this is has my personal customizations
+Head to the original at [kvrohit/mellow.nvim](https://github.com/kvrohit/mellow.nvim) instead, for this has my personal customizations

 ## Credits